-A native of Boston, he was commissioned an ensign in January 1987 after completing Aviation Officers Candidate School at Naval Air Station Pensacola, Fla.
-In 1990, he was re-designated as a special duty officer (Cryptology), now Information Warfare.
+A native of Boston, Rear Adm.
+Daniel MacDonnell was commissioned an ensign in January 1987 after completing Aviation Officers Candidate School at Naval Air Station Pensacola, Florida.
+In 1990, he was re-designated as a special duty officer, cryptology (now information warfare).

-MacDonnell's active duty assignments include a one-year mobilization with the International Assistance Force (ISAF) Joint Command in Kabul, Afghanistan; US 10th Fleet, Fort Meade, Md.; the Department of Defense, Fort Meade, Md.; Naval Network Warfare Command, Norfolk.; Navy Information Operations Command (NIOC) Georgia, Fort Gordon, Ga.; the Center for Expeditionary Counterterrorism Operations, Groton, Conn.; the Naval War College, Newport, R.I.; USS John F. Kennedy (CV 67); Commander-in-Chief, U.S. Pacific Fleet, Pearl Harbor; and Naval Security Group Activity Edzell, Scotland.
+MacDonnell's first flag assignment was as reserve deputy commander, U.S. 10th Fleet.
+His active duty assignments include a one-year mobilization with the International Assistance Force (ISAF) Joint Command in Kabul, Afghanistan; U.S. 10th Fleet, Fort Meade, Maryland; the Department of Defense, Fort Meade, Maryland; Naval Network Warfare Command, Norfolk; Navy Information Operations Command (NIOC) Georgia, Fort Gordon, Georgia; the Center for Expeditionary Counterterrorism Operations, Groton, Connecticut; the Naval War College, Newport, Rhode Island; USS John F. Kennedy (CV 67); Commander-in-Chief, U.S. Pacific Fleet, Pearl Harbor; and Naval Security Group Activity Edzell, Scotland.

-Previous Reserve command tours include: commanding officer, Navy Reserve U.S. 10th Fleet; commanding officer, Navy Reserve (NR) NIOC Georgia; commanding officer, NR NIOC MD-Fort Devens, Mass.; and commanding officer Naval Security Group Reserve Devens, Mass.
-Additional reserve assignments include: Navy Net-Centric Warfare Group (NNWG) director, Signals Intelligence Domain; director, Training and Readiness; director Manpower, N1R, as well as three executive officer tours and several department head tours in Operations, Security and Training.
+His Reserve command tours include: commanding officer, Navy Reserve U.S. 10th Fleet; commanding officer, Navy Reserve (NR) NIOC Georgia; commanding officer, NR NIOC MD-Fort Devens, Massachusetts; and commanding officer Naval Security Group Reserve Devens, Massachusetts.

-MacDonnell holds a Master’s Degree in Management from Salve Regina University and a Bachelor’s Degree in Electrical Engineering, with a minor in Psychology from Norwich University.
-He is an Advanced Joint Professional Military Education graduate of the National Defense University-Joint Forces Staff College, Norfolk, and a Joint Professional Military Education I graduate of the Naval War College-College of Command and Staff, Newport, R.I.
-He has attended the National Defense University, Washington, D.C., and the Army Staff College, Fort Leavenworth, Kan., and has completed the National Security Agency Senior Cryptologic Officer course.
+MacDonnell holds a master’s degree in management from Salve Regina University and a bachelor’s degree in electrical engineering, with a minor in psychology from Norwich University.
+He is an Advanced Joint Professional Military Education graduate of the National Defense University-Joint Forces Staff College, Norfolk, and a Joint Professional Military Education I graduate of the Naval War College-College of Command and Staff, Newport, Rhode Island.
+He has attended the National Defense University, Washington, D.C., and the Army Staff College, Fort Leavenworth, Kansas, and has completed the National Security Agency Senior Cryptologic Officer course.

-MacDonnell is a chief information security officer with an international medical device company in Marlborough, Mass.
-He is responsible for the organization's information security posture, setting the company's forward strategy for cyber security and the evolution of its cyber defenses.
-MacDonnell has previously led multiple technical support, quality assurance and professional services organizations at the director and vice president levels in the network, network security and data storage business sectors.
+MacDonnell is a chief information security officer with an international medical device company in Marlborough, Massachusetts.
+He is responsible for the organization's information security posture, setting the company's forward strategy for cyber security, and the evolution of its cyber defenses.
+He has previously led multiple technical support, quality assurance and professional services organizations at the director and vice president levels in the network, network security, and data storage business sectors.